 Drawing from an expansive range of sources from anarchists to Boy Scouts Katrina refugees to GTMO detainees Hailey demonstrates his keen architect's eye in revealing camp as a pedagogic fulcrum that springs beyond traditional classroom experience.
 Cracking the multivalent lingo of camps this book is more than a guide to hidden treasure or singular reading of our global territory.
 It is also a generative resource operating within today's interconnected terrain of identity and spatial politics asking how we as individuals make camp.

-Architect, Educator, and Director of Land Arts of the American West at Texas Tech University
+Chris Taylor, Architect, Educator, and Director of Land Arts of the American West at Texas Tech University